-Jacksonville Cost of Living: Jacksonville, NC Living Expenses Guide
+Average Cost of Living in Jacksonville, NC: Living Expense Guide

-Perhaps the best way to understand the true cost of living in a community is by comparing the expense level.
+Perhaps the best way to understand the true cost of living in Jackson, NC is by comparing the expense level.
 If an index of 100 is the U.S. average, the overall cost of living in Jacksonville ranks at 84.3, meaning $84.30 in Jacksonville will buy goods and services that would cost $100 in the average city.

 By comparison, the cost of living index in North Carolina is 90.6, making Jacksonville a less expensive community than much of the state.
 However, new residents will find that costs are not completely uniform across the board.
 Compared to the rest of the nation, some costs are much cheaper in this community.
 For example, miscellaneous costs such as repairs, clothing, and other services may actually be more expensive.
 These costs ranked 103.6 on the cost of living index.

 Fortunately, costs within Jacksonville are expected to rise only marginally, with an estimated 1.5% increase in the last year.
 The largest sources for this modest increase were in housing, transportation, and food.
 As long as the population continues to rise slowly but steadily, costs may remain on course.

 Read on to learn all there is to know about the cost of living in Jacksonville, NC, including housing, transportation, and more.

 Table of Contents

 New residents will likely love the housing costs within Jacksonville.
 Compared to the U.S. average, housing costs are only 58.6%, meaning roughly $59 will buy the same amount of housing in Jacksonville as $100 in the average community.
 Because housing costs are often one of the biggest expenses, that reduction can make life easier for many people.